Human Spaceflight

 REPLICA: A copy or model.

 The renovated galleries in the Hall of Space are open.
-While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until late 2024.
+While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until Spring 2025.